 In 1996, the Pakistan Tehreek-e-Insaf was formed.
 In 2013, the PTI ran in the elections and won 35 seats in the National Assembly of Pakistan.
 After the 2018 Pakistan elections, the PTI became the government and joined the three major parties in Pakistan.

 In the 2013 elections, the PML-N won a majority in the National Assembly.
-It established governments in the center, Punjab, Azad Jammu and Kashmir, and Gilgit-Baltistan and Balochistan.
+It established governments in the centre, Punjab, Azad Jammu and Kashmir, and Gilgit-Baltistan and Balochistan.
 In 2013, Nawaz Sharif was elected Prime Minister for the third time.
 In 2020, the PML-N joined the Pakistan Democratic Movement (PDM).
 Now, the party is running under Maryam Nawaz.

 After completing its first parliamentary term, the PPP won the 1977 elections but will be overthrown immediately by Zia-ul-Haq.
-Under Benazir Bhutto, the party promoted to social liberalism.
+Under Benazir Bhutto, the party promoted social liberalism.
 She was the first woman to head a democratic government in a Muslim-majority country.
 She was assassinated at a political rally in Rawalpindi in 2007.
 From March 2008 to March 2013, it was the leading party in the ruling coalition.
 The party lost the 2013 and 2018 elections.

-The party slogan is honor-justice-authority (respect-justice-authority).
+The party slogan is honour-justice-authority (respect-justice-authority).
 PSP participated in the 2018 Pakistan General Elections.
 However, he failed to win a seat in the National Assembly as well as in the Provincial Assembly of Pakistan.